rileyhales/river-route/docs/tutorial/basic-tutorial.md

-!!! warning "Non Comprehensive Tutorial"
+!!! warning "Non-Comprehensive Tutorial"
     This is not a comprehensive hydrological modeling course which should teach you the theory of hydrological channel routing, calibration, and validation.
 It will not teach the prerequisite informatics and GIS skills to create a watershed representation.
-Hydraulics and hydrology software can be used to obtain the information needed for routing or you can use a GIS software such as QGIS or ArcGIS.
+Hydraulics and hydrology software can be used to obtain the information needed for routing, or you can use a GIS software such as QGIS or ArcGIS.
 An approachable place to start learning these skills is a GIS tutorial demonstrating watershed delineation and stream network extraction as well as assigning and calculating attributes of the stream features.